vizthex123/ExtraDataModels/standards.md

 - Exception: Eternal Starlight - bosses only drop Loot Bags, so they use 1,280 RF/t.

 Miniboss: 1,024 RF/t (defined as "has at least 150 health (75 hearts) and no boss health bar")
-- Mobs with 50 health (25 hearts) or valuable loot are considered "elites"

 Elites: 256 - 512 RF/t (depends on how good the drops are and their stats/how hard it is to fight)
+- Mobs with 50 health (25 hearts) or rare, valuable loot are considered "elites"
 Hostiles: 128 RF/t
 Neutrals: 96 RF/t
 Passives: 64 RF/t